 Overall, the Evoque compact SUV is more about style than functionality.
-It's based on the LR2 and comes in two- and four-door versions.
-We tested the 2.0-liter turbo four-cylinder, mated to a six-speed automatic, and got 21-mpg overall.
-A new nine-speed automatic is standard.
+We tested a four-door Evoque with the 2.0-liter turbo four-cylinder, mated to a six-speed automatic, and got 21-mpg overall.
+A nine-speed automatic is now standard.
 Acceleration and fuel economy are commendable, but the ride is choppy and noise levels are elevated.
 Interior room and visibility are sacrificed for the striking silhouette.
 Controls are a bit quirky.
 Routine handling is quite agile but becomes disconcerting at the limits.
-The Evoque's Terrain Response system facilitates moderate off-road capability--uncommon in this class.
+The Evoque's Terrain Response system facilitates moderate off-road capability—uncommon in this class.
 The InControl Apps option mimics a smart-phone interface.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Products & Services

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets

 Buy Blu-ray players Buy camcorders Buy car seats Buy clothes dryers Buy coffeemakers Buy computers Buy cordless phones Buy digital cameras Buy dishwashers Buy GPS

 Buy gas grills Buy lawn mowers Buy microwave ovens Buy printers Buy kitchen ranges Buy refrigerators Buy TVs Buy vacuum cleaners Buy washing machines